 Our evaluators look at the intake questionnaire and create a Proposal for Assessment, which lays out the specific assessments that will be used to evaluate your child/teen’s current reading strengths and weaknesses.
 These include tests in the following areas:

 General cognitive ability

-2-3 hours for testing, including short breaks as needed
+3-4 hours for testing, including breaks as needed

 1 hour for a follow-up meeting between RAD Center staff and parents/guardians

-For parents who know their child has a reading problem, and have been assessed in a different setting (school or other outside provider) and may not need a detailed assessment, we offer an abbreviated one-hour testing battery called a Placement Assessment that is based on a parent questionnaire and previous reports only.
-No report will be written, but the information will guide intervention and goals.
-You can download the intake questionnaire here.
+For parents who know their child/teen has a reading problem, and have been assessed in a different setting (school or other outside provider) and may not need a detailed assessment, we offer an abbreviated one-hour testing battery called a Placement Assessment that is based on a parent intake questionnaire and previous testing reports.
+The Placement Assessment results will guide intervention and goals.
+Written reports are optional.